tibetan-nlp/annodoc/index.md

     * Link the head word of each such modifier to the verb, using one of the following dependency relations: `advcl`, `acl`, or `obl`.

-This task list may be easy to follow, but it is not mechanical.
-It poses several challenges for the annotator.
+This task list poses some challenges for the annotator.
 Implicit in step 2 is the requirement that the annotator is able to discern when the core arguments of a verb have been omitted (see [missing arguments](#missing-arguments)).
 Fortunately, the initial identification of a verb's core argument structure should suffice